rangle/ngCourse2/handout/06-change-detection.md

 The enum `ChangeDetectionStrategy` defines seven strategies: `CheckOnce`, `Checked`, `CheckAlways`, `Detached`, `OnPush`, `Default` and `DefaultObserver` as can be seen in the [docs](https://angular.io/docs/ts/latest/api/core/ChangeDetectionStrategy-enum.html).
 We are going to concetrate on the two main ones: `Default` and `OnPush`.

-Lets see what happens when a user clicks the button "Change Actor Properties" whe using the `Default` strategy.
+Lets see what happens when a user clicks the button "Change Actor Properties" when using the `Default` strategy.

 As we discuss before, changes are triggered by events and the propagation of changes is done in two phases: the application phase and the change detection phase.